Malivil/TTT-Randomat-20/README.md

 - Alex from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the fix for traitors not being completely blinded in the "Blind Traitors" event
 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING" and "Don't Let it Go to Your Head" events
 - CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the name of the "Opposite Day" event
+- Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event
-- [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror" as well as for the "I don't think you realise the gravity of the situation." event.
+- [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror" as well as for the "I don't think you realise the gravity of the situation." event
 - [The Stig](https://steamcommunity.com/id/The_stig_981) for the idea of adding a round time ConVar to the "Prop Hunt" event
 - [Freepik](https://www.flaticon.com/authors/freepik) for the "Cut" and "Stones" images used in the "Rock, Paper, Scissors" event
 - [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect) for the "Copy" image used in the "Rock, Paper, Scissors" event